How the adjective ‘unknown’ became a crucial contributor to the Christian doctrine of tongues.

-So now it is becoming clear that unknown tongues was becoming a popular dogma in 1534 as a dispute against the Catholic Church.
+So now it is becoming clear that unknown tongues were becoming a popular doctrine in 1534 as a dispute against the Catholic Church.
 It was a strong statement that anything said in Latin, and not the local vernacular was not profitable.

-This was a debate between Roman and Protestant Latin leaders based on Latin religious dogma.
+This was a debate between Roman and Protestant Latin leaders based on Latin religious doctrine.
 The intensive study of Greek Scripture had not arrived.